D4rK7355608/com.d4rk.qrcodescanner.plus/README.md

 - Create an scanner/camera/qr code/bar code/general bug. 🐞

-__🖤 D4rK QR & Bar Code Scanner Plus is 100% free, open-source inspired by QrAndBarcodeScanner by wewewe718, ad free, and scan everything it claims to!__
+__🖤 D4rK QR & Bar Code Scanner Plus is 100% free, open-source inspired by QrAndBarcodeScanner by wewewe718, ad free, and scan everything it claims to! 🖤__

 <details>